Mirinda Logo

 Mirinda Logo 1995

 All borders of the logo disappear again.
-The new visual sign seems to come out to the user from the picture.
-Splashes of juice fly from a round slice of orange to the sides, filling the space with a fresh and sweet aroma.
+The new visual sign appears to come from the user’s picture.
+Splashes of juice fly from a round slice of orange to the sides, filling the air with a fresh, sweet aroma.
 The picture indicated the use of natural juice in the preparation of Mirinda.

 The inscription is also placed obliquely, and above the letter “I” instead of a dot, two green leaves with drops of cold water flaunt.
 They exude coolness and freshness.